Nelibur/Nelibur/README.md

 ## Contributors
-A big thanks to all of TinyMapper's contributors:
+A big thanks to all of Nelibur's contributors:

  * [nomailme](https://github.com/nomailme)